 Central Texas Premarital Property Agreement Lawyers

-Dunnam & Dunnam attorneys routinely represent individuals in premarital agreements.
-Many people refer to these agreements as “prenups;” however, Texas law refers to them as a “premarital agreement.”
+A prenup is a contract that defines what happens to income and assets in the event of a divorce.
+Our law firm represents individuals in premarital agreements.
+Many people refer to these agreements as “prenups.”
+But Texas law refers to them as a “premarital agreement.”
 To discuss your prenuptial matter with an experienced Central Texas attorney, contact one of our family law attorneys at 254-753-6437.
-Lawyers who are involved in prenuptial agreements at the firm include the following:

 Texas Premarital Agreements in General

-Premarital agreements are essentially contracts; written agreements entered into between couples before they are married.
+Premarital agreements are contracts.
+Written agreements that are entered into between couples before they are married.
 Neither spouse needs to be represented by a lawyer.
-Couples use premarital agreements to avoid disputes regarding property ownership and division of financial assets in the event of a divorce.
+Couples use premarital agreements to avoid disputes about property ownership and the division of financial assets in the event of a divorce.
 Premarital agreements are commonly used by couples entering a second marriage, as they want to make clear definitions of separate property.
 Some couples are combining new households and want to protect children or other relatives from a first marriage.
-Others may receive income or spousal support from a past marriage, and would like to make sure such income remains separate property.
+Others may receive income or spousal support from a past marriage and would like to make sure such income remains separate property.

-However, this does not mean that couples entering their first marriage are prohibited from entering into a what is commonly referred to as a “prenup.”
-People commonly use premarital agreements to protect assets owned before the marriage or to assign debts to either spouse in the event of a divorce.
+However, this does not mean that couples entering their first marriage are banned from entering into what is commonly referred to as a “prenup.”
+People typically use premarital agreements to preserve assets owned before the marriage or distribute debts to a spouse in a divorce.

 Generally, Texas family courts recognize prenuptial agreements if the parties:

-•were aware of their rights regarding property division under Texas law, especially if they agree to waive such rights,
+- were aware of their rights regarding property division under Texas law, mostly if they agree to waive such rights,

-•were aware of each other’s income, and that full disclosures had been made or waived.
+- were aware of each other’s income and that full disclosure had been made or waived.

 Pros of Prenups – Clear Communication

-Since financial discord is the primary reason for divorce, talking to your spouse ahead of time regarding finances can help in avoiding future rifts over asset management.
-Of course, prenups are not the most romantic topic for discussion, especially because it invites the thought that your relationship could end badly.
-However, discussing these issues nurtures healthy communication, sets clear expectations for financial harmony, and breaks down potential barriers that may hinder your relationship.
-Even if you and your spouse decide a prenup is not for you, discussing it is a very good idea.
+Since financial strife is the main reason for divorce, talking to your spouse ahead of time about finances can help in avoiding future disagreements over asset management.
+Of course, prenups are not the most romantic topic for discussion, frequently because it invites the thought that your relationship could end badly.
+However, discussing these issues creates healthy communication, sets clear expectations for financial harmony, and breaks down potential barriers that may limit your relationship.
+Even if you and your spouse decide a prenup is not for you, discussing it is an excellent idea.

 Cons of Prenups – Rocking the Boat

-Conversely, prenups have their drawbacks.
-Some people broach the topic simply at the wrong time.
+But prenups have their drawbacks.
+Some people open the topic entirely at the wrong time.
 It is generally a bad idea to propose a prenup soon before a wedding.
-Also, a prenups may uncover other faults in the relationship (other than a significant income disparity).
+A prenup may also uncover other flaws in the relationship (other than a significant income disparity).

 Limitations of Prenups

-While you may agree on a number of a financial and property issues through a prenup, it cannot include designations for child support or child custody.
+While you may agree on many financial and property issues through a prenup, it cannot include child support or child custody designations.
 Only family courts may make final determinations on these issues.
-Likewise, custody is determined by using the “best interest of the child” standard, where the court considers a number of factors to determine where the child will live and which parent may make decisions for the child.
+Likewise, custody is determined by using the “best interest of the child” standard, where the court considers the number of factors to determine where the child will live and which parent may make decisions for the child.

 Texas Law on Prenups